New Jersey DWI Penalties & Consequences

-The specific consequences of your conviction will depend on several factors, including the nature of your arrest and whether or not you’ve received any similar prior convictions in New Jersey or anywhere.
+The specific consequences of your conviction will depend on several factors, including the nature of your arrest and whether or not you have previously been convicted of DUI/DWI in New Jersey or anywhere.
 Here’s a breakdown:

 If you are a first-time convicted offender the following applies:

 - surrender your New Jersey driver’s license to the court, which then forwards your license to the Motor Vehicle Commission (MVC).
 Your driving privileges will be suspended until you get an ignition interlock device (IID) installed in the car you plan to drive, bring proof of installation to the MVC, pay a restoration fee of $200, and get a new picture ID with “INTERLOCK” printed at the top;

 - if there is no BAC or the reading is less than 0.10%, license suspension will be from the day of conviction until proof of installation of an ignition interlock device (IID) is presented to the MVC and a new license is issued; the IID must remain installed for 3 months from the date of installation.
 If the BAC is 0.10%, but less than 0.15%, license suspension will be from the day of conviction until proof of an IID is presented to the MVC and a new license is issued; the IID must remain installed for 7 to 12 months from the date of installation.
 If the BAC is 0.15% or higher, license suspension is 4 to 6 months; and an IID must be installed during the suspension and must remain installed for 9 to 15 months after the return of the driver’s license;

 - face fines, assessments, and surcharges totaling close to $10,000;

 - complete a 12-48 hour Intoxicated Driving Program (IDP) course through your local county Intoxicated Driver Resource Center (IDRC).